UKPLab/thesis2018-tk_mtl_sequence_tagging/README.md

 # TensorFlow MTL Sequence Tagging Framework

-The MTL sequence tagging framework allows you to train any task that can be framed as a sequence tagging problem, i.e., POS tagging, Chunking, NER, token-level Argumentation Mining, Grapheme-to-Phoneme Conversion, Lemmatization, etc.
+The MTL sequence tagging framework allows to train any task that can be framed as a sequence tagging problem, i.e., POS tagging, Chunking, NER, token-level Argumentation Mining, Grapheme-to-Phoneme Conversion, Lemmatization, etc.

-Moreover, you can use multi-task learning to improve the performance compared to single-task learning approaches.
+Moreover, it allows to do multi-task learning to improve the performance compared to single-task learning approaches.

 This framework supports CRF output layers, learned character-level word representations (besides standard word embedding based word representations), and different tasks feeding from different layers in the neural network.
 The model implements hard parameter-sharing.
 Our model is an extension of the model of Sogaard & Levy described in [here](http://anthology.aclweb.org/P16-2038).
 Our model is similar to the following [Keras implementation](https://github.com/UKPLab/emnlp2017-bilstm-cnn-crf).
 See also the references given there.
+This TensorFlow implementation offers high and easy configurability.

 > **NOTE**
 > All relative paths mentioned in this README, e.g. `cd src`, refer to the